Combinatorial aspects of exceptional sequences on (rational) surfaces: Exceptional Sequences containing objects of rank zero

 \section{Exceptional Sequences containing objects of rank zero}

-As we have seen in paragraphs \ref{eulerchar1} and \ref{eulersym}, the Riemann-Roch formula does not allow a uniform treatment of exceptional objects of rank zero as it does for objects of nonzero rank.
-Indeed, one should consider such objects as associated with exceptional divisors of blow-ups, as indicated by a classical construction due to Orlov.
+As we have seen in paragraphs \ref{eulerchar1} and \ref{eulersym}, the Riemann-Roch formula does not lead to a uniform treatment of exceptional objects of rank zero as it does for objects of nonzero rank.
+Indeed, one should think of such objects as associated to exceptional divisors of blow-ups, as indicated by a classical construction due to Orlov.